 the right one," cautions professional matchmaker Susan Trombetti of Exclusive Matchmaking.

 - You’re risking your emotional and physical health.
 Many people who are involved in no strings attached relationships can also end up feeling used, hurt, and unimportant due to the very nature of this kind of casual connection.
 "While a no strings attached relationship may feel fun in the beginning, it lacks the safety and commitment necessary to form a true meaningful bond with someone," says Slatkin.
 And physically speaking, this type of relationship may also put your personal wellness at risk as well.
-According to the U.S. Center for Disease Control (CDC), 20 million sexually active people get a sexually transmitted infection (STI) every year, even though it's preventable.
+According to the Centers for Disease Control and Prevention (CDC), there were 26 million new STIs in 2018, and approximately 1 in 5 people in the US have an STI, even though it's preventable.
 The CDC recommends the appropriate use of condoms and certain vaccines to keep you safe.

 Is a "No Strings Attached" Relationship Right for You?